ShyChy/fid/README.md

-# fid
+# Repo for DIG2500 Fundamentals of Interactive Design
-First repo 2024
+First Repo yaaayyy